napari/napari/docs/CORE_DEV_GUIDE.md

 contributor, point them to our development guide, or other GitHub workflow tutorials around the web.
-Do not assume that they know how GitHub works (many don't realize that adding a commit automatically updates a pull request for example).
+Do not assume that they know how GitHub works (many don't realize that adding a commit automatically updates a pull request, for example).
 Gentle, polite, kind encouragement can make the difference between a new core developer and an abandoned pull request.

 When reviewing, focus on the following:

-1. **Usability and generality:** `napari` is an GUI application that strives to be accessible to both coding and non-coding users, and new features should ultimately be accessible to everyone using the app. `napari` targets the scientific user community broadly, and core features should be domain agnostic and general purpose.
+1. **Usability and generality:** `napari` is a GUI application that strives to be accessible to both coding and non-coding users, and new features should ultimately be accessible to everyone using the app. `napari` targets the scientific user community broadly, and core features should be domain-agnostic and general purpose.
 Custom functionality is meant to be provided through our plugin ecosystem.
-If in doubt consult back with our [mission and values](MISSION_AND_VALUES.md).
+If in doubt, consult back with our [mission and values](MISSION_AND_VALUES.md).

 2. **Performance and benchmarks:** As `napari` targets scientific applications that often involve